Tor Fosse

 Tor Fosse (8 February 1966 – 27 November 2024) was a Norwegian footballer who played for Bryne FK, mostly as a central defender.

 Fosse made his debut for Bryne as a 17-year-old in 1983, and played a total of 277 first-team matches for the club, including 141 appearances and five goals in league competition.
 In 1987, he was a member of the Bryne side that won the Norwegian Cup, and was the only home-grown player in Bryne's starting lineup.
 He was also capped three times for Norway Under-21.

 He retired from top-level football in 1991, at the relatively young age of 25.
 Outside football, he worked as an air traffic controller at Stavanger Airport.
-Fosse died in Klepp on 27 November 2024, at the age of 58, following a two-year battle against cancer.
+Fosse died in Klepp Municipality on 27 November 2024, at the age of 58, following a two-year battle against cancer.